geraldyong/OpenAI_Synthetic/README.md

 # OpenAI_Synthetic

-This repository contains a Python script that will read a prompt from a text file and send it to OpenAI.
+This repository contains a script that will read a prompt from a text file and send it to OpenAI's API.
 The code is adapted from one of OpenAI's examples https://platform.openai.com/examples/default-spreadsheet-gen (subject to the MIT License).

 There is a Python version and a Bash version.
 Both of these scripts can be used on its own and achieves the same result.